First Five Multiples Of 18

 Delving deeper into number theory provides additional context and enriches our understanding of multiples.
 Several concepts are interconnected with our exploration of the multiples of 18:

-Least Common Multiple (LCM): The LCM of two or more numbers is the smallest number that is a multiple of all the numbers.
+• Least Common Multiple (LCM): The LCM of two or more numbers is the smallest number that is a multiple of all the numbers.
 Finding the LCM is crucial in various mathematical problems, including solving equations and simplifying fractions.
-For instance, finding the LCM of 18 and another number helps in adding or subtracting fractions with different denominators.
+To give you an idea, finding the LCM of 18 and another number helps in adding or subtracting fractions with different denominators.

 Frequently Asked Questions (FAQ)